 The Vintner's Luck won the Deutz Medal for Fiction at the 1999 Montana New Zealand Book Awards, where it also received the Readers' Choice and Booksellers' Choice awards.
 It was also shortlisted for the 1999 Orange Prize, and in 2001 it was awarded the inaugural Tasmania Pacific Region Prize.

-Knox's three volumes of autobiographical writing, Paremata, Pomare, and Tawa are now collected as The High Jump: a New Zealand Childhood (2000).
+Knox's three volumes of autobiographical writing, Paremata, Pomare, and Tawa are now collected in the single work The High Jump: a New Zealand Childhood (2000).

 Knox was the recipient of a 2000 Arts Foundation of New Zealand Laureate Award, which aims to ensure recipients' talents are celebrated both nationally and internationally.
 'Knox's achievement is already considerable with the break-through success of The Vintner's Luck', says Arts Foundation panel member and poet Bill Manhire.
 'We believe she is about to become a major international writer.'